-Slalom (SL) skis are generally measured between the nose and the top of the head.
-Giant Slalom (GS) are generally a bit longer and are measured between the top of the head to 5cm above the head.
+Slalom (SL) skis are generally measured between the chin and nose.
+Giant Slalom (GS) are generally a bit longer and are measured between the nose and top of the head.
 Lighter weight and less experienced skiers may want to go with a ski that is a bit shorter than the chart below.
-The opposite is applied to heavier or more aggressive ski racers may want to go a bit longer.
+The opposite is applied to heavier or more aggressive ski racers and you may want to go a bit longer.
 Again these are only loose recommendations and you should consult with your local ski expert for more specific advice.

 NON-FIS Race Ski Sizing Guidelines